 Debray, Éva.
 “The Politics of the Individual: Luhmann Reading Durkheim.”
 Journal of Classical Sociology 17, no. 4 (2017): 361-81.

-The idea of social constraints being external to human actors led to Luhmann’s controversial, often misunderstood claim that people exist in the environment of society.
+The idea of social constraints being external to human actors led, at least in part, to Luhmann’s controversial, often misunderstood claim that people exist in the environment of society.